DyssolTEC/Dyssol-open/DocumentationSphinx/003_models/solvers.rst

 Basic solver provides interfaces to the simulation system and to units.

-Currently in Dyssol, you can develop your own :ref:`agglomeration <label-agg>` solver and add it to the solver library.
+Currently in Dyssol, you can develop your own :ref:`agglomeration <sec.units.agglomerator>` solver and add it to the solver library.
 Please refer to :ref:`label-solverDev` for detailed information.

 The solver can also be added to a unit as a parameter.